VOL. IV - CHAPTER 12

 Dorothy Bruce Jones remarried.
 Her second husband was Charles Maynard Adderley.
 Charles was an army officer, rising to Lieutenant Colonel, he was appointed M.V.O. in 1979.
 They had two children.
 "Meg" went on to work for the Adderleys, most latterly in Chinnor, Oxfordshire.

 "Meg" died on 31 March 1982 at Watlington & District Hospital.
 Her usual address had been "Two Shires", Sprigs Alley, Chinnor and her occupation is given as domestic service (retired).
-This was the home of Charles and Dorothy Adderley. her former employers, where she had continued to live after her retirement and really was almost one of the family.
+This was the home of Charles and Dorothy Adderley. her former employers, where she had continued to live after her retirement and really was one of the family.

 Agnes Charlotte Watson nee Veness